AyoubAref/CTF-writeups/HC-CTF/Robin.md

-So this challange is a [Rabin cryptosystem](https://en.wikipedia.org/wiki/Rabin_cryptosystem) challange
+So this challenge is a [Rabin cryptosystem](https://en.wikipedia.org/wiki/Rabin_cryptosystem) challenge

 Rabin cryptosystem decryption algorithm of runs as follow :